 Though Acronis Management Server provides reports both via Management Console interface and as a reporting database, in current version there is no way to generate reports on schedule.
 This article proposes solution to this limitation by exploiting reporting database and scripting.

-The solution consists of scheduling report generating script which will generate daily report on machine status and e-mail it to provided e-mail address.
+The solution consists of scheduling report generating script which will generate daily report on machine status and save it locally on the machine or e-mail it to provided e-mail address.

 To set the script up, follow these steps:

-- Download and unpack this file on the machine where Acronis Management Server is installed: E-Mail_problem_machines_report;
+1. Download and unpack this file on the machine where Acronis Management Server is installed:

 - Edit the script and set report parameters: